iljuhenson/achlearnment-spring-react/README.md

 Just go to [*website-link-that-is-yet-not-available*](#).

-But if you're craving to run your own copy of the application localy you can do so by following these instructions:
+But if you're craving to run your own copy of the application locally you can do so by following these instructions:

 > **Note:**
 > You need to have [Docker](https://docs.docker.com/engine/install/) installed on your machine.